AM97Y/SyntheticPassportGenerate/README.md

 Use one of these command to launch the application:

-    1) python main.py
+1) Inside this repository: `python main.py`
+2) Regardless of the repository:
+   1) Download [SyntheticPassportGenerate app](https://drive.google.com/file/d/1daoMltut3KiR_rFJTZVAoVJPbkSaoW6r/view?usp=sharing) from Google Drive,
+   2) Unarchive it,
-    2) Download https://drive.google.com/file/d/1daoMltut3KiR_rFJTZVAoVJPbkSaoW6r/view?usp=sharing and click on SyntheticPassportGenerate.exe
+   3) Double click on `SyntheticPassportGenerate.exe`.